-MPC or VoLL is to be determined with the primary focus on economic price signalling as a market clearing incentive.
+Market Price Cap (MPC) or Value of Lost Load (VoLL) is to be determined with the primary focus on economic price signalling as a market clearing incentive.
 It is to be a value greater than the maximum short run price expected to arise in the market, recognising that the STTM prices both the gas commodity and the cost of transmission in its prices whereas DWGM prices only include gas commodity costs.
 The value of MPC/VoLL is to be set with the aim of maximising the opportunity for an efficient market to clear in the short run.
 This objective implies that longer term investment costs will be recovered over time but does not restrict short run prices to be constrained by long run average cost.